dkaiamit/incubyte_task_dkaicoded/Readme.md

 If there are permission errors, ensure your Google Cloud service account has BigQuery Data Editor and Storage Admin roles.
 Check logs in Airflow UI if the DAG fails.

+### Scope of Imporvement
+Although this Data is Synthetically generated we can still handle null values in efficient ways,like using mean,median and mode(for categorical values such as productname) to populate data.But leaving at as a scope of improvement,we can also establish cicd pipelines.